appsquickly/typhoon/README.md

 #### GUI Tool

-This is going to be neat, but in the experience of my friends at Jetbrains " a text-editor approach is more convenient and fluent than GUI-based approach."
-After all, when writing serious Apps do you use nibs?
-The idea with the GUI tool is to faciliate rapid feedback, but at the same time produce readable code.
+Still an option and it could be really neat, but in the experience of my friends at Jetbrains "a text-editor approach is more convenient and fluent than GUI-based approach."
+You're a developer after all right, And while Interface Builder is super cool, do you use it to write serious apps?
 Also it would cost a lot to develop, and I don't have the time or money right now.

 __So the XML is the winner.
 It provides the features that I stated above.
 And also:__